Our History

 With the inception of the Guam probation office in 1978, services were also provided to the District Court of the Northern Mariana Islands (N.M.I.) on a limited basis.
 On October 9, 1997, the Honorable Alex R. Munson, Chief Judge of the U.S. District Court of the N.M.I., requested from the Administrative Office of the U. S. Courts the establishment of a permanent full-time probation officer in the N.M.I..
 As a result of this request, in 1998, the Guam probation office opened up a field office in the District of the NMI with the appointment of a probation officer from that district.

 The U.S. Probation Office was initially manned by Chief Cruz and Mrs. Flora McIntosh, who was hired as a Probation Clerk.
-Since 1978, the Probation Office has grown to a staff of 16, to include two probation officers in the N.M.I.
+Since 1978, the Probation Office has grown to a staff of 17, to include two probation officers in the N.M.I.
 On June 22, 2007, Chief Cruz retired after having served the District Courts for 29 years.
 Rossanna Villagomez-Aguon was our 2nd Chief U.S. Probation Officer retiring in March of 2016.
-Kim Walmsley now oversees the operations of the probation office since her appointment on May 13, 2016 as Chief U.S. Probation Officer for the Districts of Guam and the NMI by the Chief Judges of both district courts.
+Kim Walmsley was our 3rd Chief U.S. Probation officer retiring in May of 2025.
+Grace D. Flores now oversees the operations of the probation and pretrial services office since her appointment by Chief Judge Frances Tydingco-Gatewood on June 30, 2025 as Chief U.S. Probation Officer for the Districts of Guam and the NMI.
+Chief Judge Ramona Manglona of the U.S. District Court for the Northern Mariana Islands formally appoints Chief Flores on July 2, 2025.